Wendy Tan

 Great question!

-Imagine if we can recruit agile learners, who take ownership of their learning, learn fast and effectively and pick up multi-disciplinary skills fluently, the competitive advantage an organization gains is enormous.
+Imagine if we can recruit agile learners who take ownership of their learning, learn fast and effectively, and pick up cross-disciplinary skills easily, what happens?
+The competitive advantage to your team and organization gains will be enormous.

 An organization or even a nation is as competitive as the collective skills it has!

-In the past year, I recruited three people and I looked specifically for learning agility.
-One of the first things I do is to ask them to fill in an instrument developed from my research, measuring learning motivation, attitudes, processes, and environment.
+During recruitment, I looked specifically for their learning agility.
+One of the first assignment to candidates is to fill in the Learning Agility Profile™, an instrument developed from my research, which measures a person's learning motivation, attitudes, processes, and environment.

-I will be honest with you.
-In a recruitment situation, people will want to present a more favorable impression of themselves.
-So I take the results with a pinch of salt, especially when the scores are inflated.
+Clearly, in a recruitment situation, most people present a more favorable impression of themselves.
+So I take the profile results with a pinch of salt, especially when the scores are inflated.
+More importantly, I triangulate their scores with data points from the interview.
+These are the characteristics I look out for to get a sense of their learning agility.

 1. Diverse Work Experience